maoderos/ElectronHoleGeneration/README.md

 `$ ./ElectronHoleGeneration -m ../macro_script.in -t 3`

 A script called "generate_macros.sh" was developed to create macros easily.
 Running it with the `--help` argument to see all the available options.

+## Output

+The simulation output is in [root](https://root.cern.ch/) format.
+The name pattern was designed in the following logic:

+`output_<TargetMaterial>_<RunID>.root`

+One can join all the ".root" files using the "haad" command available in root environment:

+`hadd output.root *.root`